PairHits program

 10. tenfold edit distance between the words (total penalty for mismatch)

-11. word compression ratio by gzip algorithm.
+11. word compression ratio by the gzip algorithm.

-Examples of the result files are provided in the test examples for Windows and Linux (ref. "myfiles\hits\" directory).
+Examples of the result files are provided in the test examples for Windows and Linux (ref. the myfiles\hits\ directory).

 Downloadable files